 Wild Wild Western Wear is a UK company which sells to rock bands, showbiz types, line dancers and anyone else with a yen to yahoo.
-Men’s boots start from £130, going up to £175 for fancy leather-tooled models.
-Ladies’ saddle model in turquoise and brown is £195.
-Visit WesternWear.co.uk.
+Men’s boots start from £120, going up to £300 for fancy leather-tooled models.
+Ladies’ saddle models start from around £180.
+Visit WesternWear.

 BJ’s & West is based in the south of England and sells a vast selection of western wear, from boots to gunbelts, dream catchers to full Indian head-dress.
 Their boots are good value for money.
 Men’s black leather boots start at £50 and ladies’ fringed suede boots are £60, considerably cheaper than High Street prices.
 Visit BJSWest.

 R Soles has had a store on London’s King’s Road since 1975.
 Its boots are designed by Judy Rothchild and have been on the catwalks of London, New York and Paris.
 Men’s boots start at £245, and go up to £795 for the caiman croc models.
 Ladies blue and brown Western mules are to die for, at £245.
 Visit RSoles.